laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 Some parts of idtracker.ai are parallelized (segmentation and identification images creation).
 This is done by slicing the video into different chunks and sending them to a group of independent workers to process.

-- **NUMBER_OF_PARALLEL_WORKERS.** Sets the number of workers used in the parallel parts.
-A negative value means using as many workers as the total number of CPUs minus the specified value.
-Zero value means running half of the total number of CPUs in the system or 8 if the system has more than 16 cores (using more than 8 cores doesn't provide any significant speed up).
-One means not using multiprocessing at all.
+- **NUMBER_OF_PARALLEL_WORKERS.** Sets the number of workers used in the parallel parts of the application.

+  - A negative value indicates using as many workers as the total number of CPUs minus the specified value.
+  - A value of zero means running half of the total number of CPUs in the system.
+If the system has more than 8 cores, defaults to 4 workers, as using more than 4 cores does not provide significant speed-up.
+  - A positive value explicitly sets the number of workers to the specified value.
+  - One means not using multiprocessing at all.
   The default value is 0.

   .. warning::

     During segmentation, every worker can use up to 4GB of memory, using too many workers might fill your RAM memory very fast.
 Computers with a large number of CPU cores (>10) should be monitored and the number of parallel workers should be adjusted accordingly.
-For users with limited RAM, consider reducing the number of parallel workers by setting the `number_of_parallel_workers` parameter to a lower value.
+For users with limited RAM, consider reducing the number of parallel workers.
 Additionally, use monitoring tools like `htop`, `top`, or `free` on Linux, Task Manager or Resource Monitor on Windows, and Activity Monitor on macOS to keep an eye on your system's resource usage.

 - **FRAMES_PER_EPISODE.** Sets the size of the video chunks (episodes).
 Less frames per episode means more parallel chunks.